How can Moses be one of the two witnesses if he died long ago?

 Moses died and God buried him; yet his grave was never found (Deuteronomy 34:5,6).
 Many (including by myself) believe that Elijah and Moses probably will be the two witnesses who will prophecy in Jerusalem for 1,260 days (Revelation 11:3), which will be the final 3½ years of the 70th Week.

-The "snag" seems to be that "man is destined to die once, and after that to face judgment" (Hebrews 9:27).
+The "snag" concerning Moses seems to be that "man is destined to die once, and after that to face judgment" (Hebrews 9:27).
 Since the two witnesses will be killed at the end of the final seven-year period (Revelation 11:7), there is a question about whether or not Moses could die twice: once thousands of years ago and once again at the end of the age.

 We know that there was a dispute between the archangel Michael and Satan, concerning the body of Moses (Jude 9).
 Moses' body would be of no value to Satan, so what dispute would he have had?
 Was there something different about the "death" and/or "burial" of Moses' body that was unusual?
 I don't know.